September 2, 2021

-On-the-job training occurs when an employee is trained on their role while carrying out their responsibilities, or when they are upskilled while on the job.
-There are instances where it can be more economical for companies to train certain positions on the job and there are several types of on-the-job training examples that are beneficial for a certain skill.
-As there are multiple benefits of on-the-job training you can use for your teams, we’ve listed five of them here to help you decide if using this training method will help with your learning strategy.
+On-the-job training occurs when an employee is trained on their role through training programs or onboarding while carrying out their responsibilities, or when they are upskilled while on the job.
+There are instances where it can be more economical for companies to train certain positions on the job and there are several types of on-the-job training examples that are beneficial for a certain skill and training and development.
+As there are multiple benefits of on-the-job training for employee development and learning retention that you can use for your teams, we’ve listed five of them here to help you decide if using this training method will help with your learning strategy and employee training development.

 One of the most common benefits of on-the-job training is that it’s the least expensive and time-consuming training method.
 If you look at the other methods, they take up a lot of resources and divert valuable manpower from other potential jobs.
-Take a second and think of all the money that your company spends setting up training spaces, buying training materials, and paying trainers.
-Also, think about the other roles that internal trainers are leaving to take up training responsibilities.
-All of these resources could be pushed into other areas of the company if on-the-job training is deployed.
+Take a second and think of all the money that your company spends setting up training spaces, buying training materials, and paying trainers for just one employee training program.
+Also, think about the other roles that internal trainers are leaving to take up training responsibilities for new employees.
+All of these resources could be pushed into other areas of the company if on-the-job training is deployed as your training process and development plan.
 In addition to diverting resources to other areas when your company does on-the-job training, trainees become almost instant contributors to the organization.
 This makes an addition to the bottom line instead of taking away from it.
-Another point to note is that on the job trained employees often learn their roles faster, which results in shorter training times than those trained in different ways.
+Another point to note is that on the job trained employees often learn their roles faster, which results in effective training and shorter training times than those trained in different ways like through employee orientation.

-To further save on time and cost while ensuring that training is effective, you can also deliver microlearning courses via a free learning management platform, such as EdApp.
+To further save on time and cost while ensuring that training is effective, you can also deliver elearning microlearning courses via a free learning management platform, such as EdApp.
 These courses consist of bite-sized lessons that trainees can easily access on their mobile devices.
-To gain insight on what you can use, check out the Top 10 Employee Training Videos & Microlearning Courses.
+To gain insight on what learning management system you can use, check out the Top 10 Employee Training Videos & Microlearning Courses.

 Sign up for Free and Start Using The Best On-The-Job Training Platform

-Training employees takes effort, time, and resources.
-Wouldn’t you agree that it would be in everyone’s best interest if a compatibility issue is recognized early through the training so it can be discontinued before extra time, effort, and resources are spent?
+Training employees and new-hires take effort, time, and resources.
+Wouldn’t you agree that it would be in everyone’s best interest if a compatibility issue is recognized early through the training so it can be discontinued before extra time, effort, resources, knowledge, and skills are spent?
 From a trainee standpoint, wouldn’t you also agree that it is best to realize that you aren’t suited for a job before you commit time and energy to train for a role that you will either end up leaving or remain miserable in?
 If a role and an employee don’t fit, nothing good usually comes out of it.
 Either the employee does a poor job and costs the company in the long run, or they work in the role with regret and low morale.
-When a role and staff incompatibility is recognized early, the company has the opportunity to quickly train another person that is more suited for the job.
+When a role and staff incompatibility is recognized early, the company has the opportunity to quickly train another person with skills-training or technical training that is more suited for the job.
 On the other hand, the other employee has the chance to apply for another position that is a better fit.

 Acclimating to a new workspace filled with new faces can be challenging for even the most confident among us.
-On-the-job training will make employees feel like they are a worthwhile contributing member of the team and not just another cog in the wheel.
-When employees undergoing training are directly involved with the work being done by the team, they will develop a sense of camaraderie, and not a feeling of us against them/old versus new.
-On-the-job training also allows the existing team and the trainees to bond throughout training, causing them to form relationships that will benefit the department and your company in general.
+On-the-job training will make employees feel like they are worthwhile contributing members of the team and not just another cog in the wheel undergoing corporate training and employee training programs.
+When employees undergoing training are directly involved with the work being done by the team, they will develop a sense of camaraderie, and not a feeling of us against them/old versus new, a sign of an effective training program.
+On-the-job training also allows the existing team and the trainees to bond throughout training, causing them to form relationships that will benefit their professional development, organizational development, the department, and your company in general.
 An existing team member or manager performing the training will also benefit from on-the-job training in this manner, because they may develop a mentoring mindset towards the new team members that they are working alongside.

 Due to COVID-19, most companies had to adapt to a remote learning setting for conducting their training sessions.
 As social interaction is known to help enhance the learning experience, communication is key in making sure that mentors and employees are still able to effectively connect with each other given the physical limitations.